-Peat moss has faced scrutiny since its use as a growing medium in gardens began.
-The natural substance is non-renewable and requires thousands of years to develop, while also emitting a significant amount of carbon into the environment during extraction.
+Peat moss has been facing criticism ever since it was initially utilized as a growing medium in gardens.
+The material is deemed non-renewable, taking thousands of years to develop, and releases a substantial amount of carbon during its extraction process.

 Still, peat moss has its fans who wouldn’t accept any alternative even the nutritious and more affordable compost.